 Ionic calcium is highly absorbable and usable for the body since it contains calcium ions which are already converted into a state that will be accepted by the body.
 It relies on Passive Transport for absorption, which means that it does not need other cofactors to help it go where it needs to, such as the muscles and nerves.
 With ionic calcium, the small amount that does not get absorbed into the body system is simply passed out through detoxification and excretion.

-Ionic calcium products are fairly new on the market, and the best ones will use a system of delivery called Sigma Anti-Bonding.
-Sigma Anti-Bonding Calcium (or SAC) is “200 times more soluble” than food-based calcium or protein-based calcium supplements.
+Ionic calcium products are fairly new on the market, and the best ones will use a system of delivery called Anti-Orbital Ionic Calcium therapy.
+Anti-Orbital Ionic Calcium (or AIC) is “200 times more soluble” than food-based calcium or protein-based calcium supplements.

 Calcium and the P53 Gene